tylim88/FirelordJS/README.md

 - The lowest learning curve (API is nearly identical to the original API).
 - The lowest technical debt (easiest to revert to the original API).
 - The best type safety\*\*.
-- The only library that capable of type against runtime errors.
+- **The only library capable of typing against Firestore limitation runtime errors**.
 - Effortless solutions for [Firestore quirks](https://firelordjs.com/highlights/about).
 - Possibly also the smallest.